 Currently, there is no proven cure yet for Autism and it requires a continual lifelong management.
 The conventional interventions facilitate development and learning, promoting socialization, self awareness, reduction in maladaptive behaviors and educating and supporting families.

 As a treatment form, it is extremely simple, which involves the child getting only 2 injections and has not been associated with any significant irreversible neurological complications.
-Stem cell therapy, therefore, has the probability to produce better clinical improvements, as compared to earlier methods.
+Cell therapy, therefore, has the probability to produce better clinical improvements, as compared to earlier methods.

 The NeuroGen Outcome:-